MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-setup-shared-parameters.md

     1. Select a role for the user.
 The **Assign organizations** option becomes available.
     1. Select **Assign organizations**.
     1. On the new page, select **Grant access to specific organizations individually**, and then select the organizations that the user should have access to.
-    1. Repeat steps 2 through 4 for every role that the user has, including the system user role.
+    1. Repeat steps 2 through 4 for every additional role that the user has, including the system user role.

     > [!NOTE]
     > The companies that a user has access to must match across all the user's roles.

 - **Enable cross-company compensation view** – Compensation for employees is assigned per legal entity of employment.
 Sometimes, an employee can be employed in multiple legal entities at the same time.
-When this feature is turned on, compensation for each legal entity will appear in **Employee self service** and **Manager self service** without requiring that you change legal entities.
+When this feature is selected, compensation for each legal entity will appear in **Employee self service** and **Manager self service** without requiring that you change legal entities.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]